 Our mission is to treat you with dignity and respect.

-At Aaban, we are ambitious for your recovery and believe that your diagnosis need not be a barrier to what you can achieve.
-We firmly believe that people with complex mental health problems can find success and lead fulfilling lives, making real and valued contributions to their local communities and society in general.
+At Aaban, we are ambitious for your recovery and strongly believe that with the right support, our young people can achieve their goals, lead fulfilling lives and make real and valued contributions to both their local communities and society in general

-We know that you can achieve that, and helping you to get there is a responsibility that we take very seriously.
-Feelings of being stuck or not being listened to are very common in many of our service users, so we strive to be responsive and flexible in the way we meet your needs, working closely together with you to ensure that you’re fully benefitting from our care.
+We know that you can achieve this, and helping you to get there is a responsibility that we take very seriously.
+Feelings of being stuck or not being listened to are very common in many of our young people, so we strive to be responsive and flexible in the way we meet your needs, working closely together with you to ensure that you’re fully benefitting from our care.
 You are at the heart of everything we do, and if you ever have any questions, concerns, or suggestions on how we might improve, we’ll always make time to listen.

 Our staff is a multidisciplinary team of experienced healthcare professionals, every one of whom is committed to improving the lives of the people in our care.
 With their specialist knowledge and expertise (covering care, treatment and risk management), our holistic approach aims to empower you with the ability to manage your mental health difficulties, helping you to ultimately move on with your life and achieve your goals.